notsag-dev/hacking-tools-for-web-developers/README.md

    0   Microsoft Windows Server 2003 R2 SP2 x86
 ```

 The only mandatory option that hasn't been set is __RHOSTS__, and corresponds to the target host (victim).
-So let's set it to the IP address of the same machine we scanned with the previous tools:
+So let's set it to the IP address of the same machine we scanned previously:
 ```
 msf5 exploit(windows/iis/iis_webdav_scstoragepathfromurl) > set RHOSTS 10.10.10.14
 RHOSTS => 10.10.10.14